 Why doesn’t Unilever just stop using palm oil?

 Stopping the use of palm oil simply shifts the problems elsewhere.
 According to the WWF, palm oil supplies 35% of the world’s vegetable oil on just 10% of the land.
 To get the same amount of oil from other sources like soybean or coconut, you would need anything between 4 and 10 times more land.
 By staying connected with the palm oil industry, we can help address its problems, rather than simply shift the problems elsewhere.
 We are committed to procuring a sustainable supply of palm oil that is both positive for people and nature.

 For more than 15 years, Unilever has been at the forefront of driving industry-wide change to ensure a sustainable future for palm oil.

-By the end of 2020, we sourced 94.3%* of our palm oil and palm kernel oil from a number of physically certified sources: RSPO Mass Balance, RSPO Segregated or an equivalent standard that is independently verified by a third party.
+By the end of 2020, we sustainably sourced 99.6% of our core volumes of palm oil and palm kernel oil, 94.3% of which came from a number of physically certified sources: RSPO Mass Balance, RSPO Segregated or an equivalent standard that is independently verified by a third party.
 5.3% of our volumes were from the purchase of RSPO independent smallholder certificates.
 We didn’t reach our original Unilever Sustainable Living Plan (USLP) target in 2019 partly because we faced a bottleneck in supply of RSPO-certified materials in Africa.